A Resource for Chronic Pain

 It’s also been a great resource for our clinicians, with our Perth-based Exercise Physiologist, James, providing the below feedback:

 “As a practitioner, I have found the Pain Management Guidebook to be a highly useful tool in helping further explain the key concepts around pain to my clients.
-When educating my clients on their pain, it’s vitally important that the messages are tailored to their own personal experience.
+When educating my clients on their pain, it’s vitally important that the messages are tailored to their own personal experiences.
 Pain is highly subjective, and an individual’s previous experience certainly shapes how their pain can be perceived.
 Many of the individuals who are referred to us may already have defined beliefs around their pain; increased fragility or anxiety of re-injury or aggravating their symptoms, for example.
-The key messages delivered within the guidebook can help “flip the script” and change their mindset into believing that their bodies are strong, robust and adaptable.”
+The key messages delivered within the guidebook can help “flip the script” and change their mindset into believing that their bodies are strong, robust, and adaptable.”

 You can access the Guardian Exercise Rehabilitation Pain Management Guidebook in My Health Portal.